monikamni/lbx/README.md

 - To get all the empolyees: GET http://127.0.0.1:8000/api/employee
 - To get perticular employee: GET http://127.0.0.1:8000/api/employee/198429
 - To delete employee record: DELETE http://127.0.0.1:8000/api/employee/198429

+## API Authentication
+We can use Laravel Passposrt or Sanctum for Authentication.
+I haven't added it yet.